truongngoclinh/Samples/README.md

 # ANDROID - Samples
-In this repo I want to test/demo some Android topics which are common or I've never tried.
+In this repo I want to test/demo some Android topics which are common or I've never tried or something I gained during working time.
 So it is just for learning and references.
+I will manage to update as much as possible in my spare time.

 - ####[x] Notification system: custom EventBus
   + `path: Samples/app/src/main/java/samples/linhtruong/com/app/eventbus`